 While businesses will see the greatest benefit from G Suite, there’s still plenty for individuals here.
 Prices are inexpensive for how much you’re getting, and Google’s keen eye for usability shines through.
 Try it out for yourself with a free 14-day trial.
-If it’s mostly the storage space you’re interested in, we recommend you read our best cloud storage buyers guide.
+If it’s mostly the storage space you’re interested in, we recommend you read our best cloud services review guide.

 - Easy to use

 - 24/7 support

 Zoho has adapted its popular email hosting service to provide a suite of applications alongside options like G Suite.
 The catch is that Zoho is cheaper and even offers a free plan with support for up to 25 users.